Financial support & allowances

 If you foster full-time, you’ll also receive additional allowances to pay for summer holidays (paid in June), birthdays (paid on the nearest pay date to your foster child’s birthday) and religious holidays (paid in November).

 Already foster with another agency?
-You may be able to start your Fostering Bradford journey as a Level 2 or Level 3 carer.
-Please visit our Transfer To Us page for more information.
+You may be able to start your Fostering Rotherham journey as a Level 2 or Level 3 carer.
+Please visit our transfer to us page for more information.

 "The best thing about fostering with Fostering Rotherham is helping local children and giving back to your community"